javiermontenegro/C_Sort.Algorithms/README.md

-# C Sort Algorithms
+# C Sorting Algorithms
 :star: Star me on GitHub — it helps!

-This project is a collection of sort algorithms in ANSI C licensed under the permissive MIT license.
+This project is a collection of sorting algorithms in ANSI C licensed under the permissive MIT license.

 ### Compile the program